PrateekJayaPrakash/prateekjayaprakash.github.io/flex_pend.md

 ## Project Description

-**Project description:** Aguilliform robots are essentially eel-like robots designed for improved underwater agility and efficiency.
-By quantifying their motion into gaits, we can use the symmetry of the underlying Lie brackets to develop an outer loop feedback control to control the path of the robot.
+**Project description:** The Discrete Elastic Rod theory is one of the many approaches to model flexible bodies.
+Based on Kirchhoff's rod theory.
+Uses concepts from discrete differential geometry.
+Primary focus is on the planar case.

 ### 1. Dynamic model of an eel